alanng10/class-lang/Doc/SystemModules/a.md

 The system modules classes have execute certainty enough to be used in any module that needs high execute certainty.

 The system modules classes have abstract enough for their purposes so that they are suitable to be used for their purposes without additional wrapping.

+The system modules classes have names including class names in their abstract that are words that cover the range of their purposes.